Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 After receiving SSDI for two years, a recipient qualifies for Medicare.
 The spouse and children of a disabled individual receiving SSDI also qualify for partial dependent benefits, which are known as auxiliary benefits.
 Only adults older than 18 and younger than 65 qualify for monthly SSDI disability benefits.
 There is a five-month benefit waiting period, which means you won’t receive benefits for the first five months you are disabled you won’t receive any benefits.
 The amount of your monthly benefit is dependent upon your work earnings record, which is similar to how monthly Social Security retirement benefits are paid.

-The Requirements of SSI Benefits
+The Requirements for SSI Benefits

-Summarizing the Three Big Differences Between SSI and SSDI
+Summarizing the Differences Between SSDI and SSI

 So, to sum it up, there are three main differences between SSDI and SSI.
 While both are overseen and administered by the SSA, they have some very different financial requirements and offer some different benefits.
 Both programs are designed to provide benefits for the disabled.
 To meet the definition of disabled, you must meet the criteria that have been established in the Blue Book, which is the medical guide used by the SSA to determine if an individual is disabled.